WORLD LAKE DAY

 AUGUST 27

 A lake is a body of standing freshwater or saline water, typically surrounded by land, that supports diverse ecosystems and provides important resources for humans, including drinking water, recreation, fisheries, and flood regulation.
-Lakes vary widely in size, depth, and origin—formed by glacial activity, tectonic movements, river oxbows, or human-made damming—and their physical and chemical characteristics influence water quality, habitat health, and nutrient cycling.
-Healthy lakes sustain aquatic plants, fish, and bird populations, help sequester carbon, and buffer local climates, while degraded lakes face threats from pollution, invasive species, eutrophication, and altered hydrology, requiring coordinated conservation and management efforts to protect their ecological and societal values.
+There is a great variety in size, depth, and origin of lakes, as they originate through glacial processes, tectonic processes, oxbows of rivers, or artificial damming, and physical and chemical properties affect the quality of water, the health of habitats, and nutrient cycling.
+Good lakes also support the population of aquatic plants, fish and birds, aid in the sequestration of carbon in the environment, and stabilize local climates, and the poor lakes are prone to pollution, invasion, eutrophication and hydrological alteration implying that concerted conservation and management efforts are needed to ensure the ecological and societal values of such lakes.

 World Lakes Day, observed annually, highlights the ecological, cultural, and economic importance of lakes worldwide and calls attention to the urgent need for their protection and sustainable management; it encourages governments, communities, scientists, and businesses to collaborate on monitoring water quality, restoring habitats, reducing pollution and invasive species, and adapting to climate-driven changes in water levels and biodiversity so that lakes continue to provide clean water, food, recreation, and cultural value for present and future generations.